LiuWenJu/django/README.md

-These are all my projects when I'm learn Django!
+These are all my projects when I'm learning Django!